samwell-ho/openpgp-ca/doc/src/start.md

 # Database

 OpenPGP CA uses an SQLite database to keep track of its state.
-This database is the only file that OpenPGP CA modifies, and the only file that you need to backup to backup your CA.
+This database is stored in a single file in the filesystem.
+This file is the only element of the filesystem that OpenPGP CA  modifies - and it is the only file that you need to backup to have a copy of the full state of your OpenPGP CA instance.

-You need to configure where this file is stored in the filesystem (there is no default location).
-There are two ways to configure the database file:
+To use OpenPGP CA, you need to specify where the database file is stored (there is no default location).
+There are two methods to configure the database file:

 1. You can set the `OPENPGP_CA_DB` environment variable.
 2. Alternatively, the parameter `-d` sets the database file explicitly (this